MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

    > [!IMPORTANT]
    > Ensure that you copy the value of client secret right after you create it.
 The value is visible only at the time when the client secret is created, and can't be viewed after that.

-The Azure AD app configuration is completed, and now you must enable SSO support for your bot resource by configuring OAuth connection.
+The Azure AD app configuration is complete, and now you must enable SSO support for your bot resource by configuring OAuth connection.

 ### Configure OAuth connection